student-IH-labs-and-stuff/BCNDATA2022/Labs/databricks/Databricks_intro.md

 In this first lab, after setting yourself up to use the DataBricks community edition you will complete some activities to get comfortable with the interface and make some notes on pre prepared notebooks that have been shared with you for import.

+You will find documentation about databricks in this lab folder

 ## steps